An alternative derivation of the length contraction can be made without the Lorentz transformation, using the conservation of energy law .

-In fact, from the length contraction formula we easily derive the relativistic transformations for space and time (see demonstration).
+In fact, from the length contraction formula we can easily derive the relativistic transformations for space and time (see demonstration).

 Description of the proof in reduced form